 Before proceeding with the angioplasty to open the blockage in her artery, physicians decided that Joella’s heart needed help – help in the form of Impella 2.5®, the world’s smallest heart pump.
 The device was inserted through a catheter in Joella’s femoral artery to her heart’s main pumping chamber, helping to pump blood out of her left ventricle to the rest of her body, allowing her heart to rest and recover.
 It also helped give her doctors time to safely perform an angioplasty procedure.

 Joella was moved to the coronary care unit, where she remained temporarily on Impella support.
 Joella’s body was cooled and her body was sedated to protect her brain.

 The city coroner – Joella’s boss at EMS – told Peter that it was unlikely she would survive.
 But they weren’t ready to give up.
 They had hope that Impella would give Joella’s heart time to rest and recover.
 At her bedside was Peter, a union sheet metal worker as well as a volunteer firefighter and their son, 24-year-old Jonathan Bobak, a machine shop worker who is a volunteer firefighter with the West Hills Fire Rescue in Johnstown.
 Joining them were friends, family and fellow firefighters and emergency personnel.

 After remaining under the effects of sedation for four days, Joella was warmed up and brought out of sedation.

-She kept getting better.
-Her heart’s power measured by the ejection fraction kept climbing, reaching 40 percent (60 to 65 percent is normal).
+Over time, she kept getting better.
+Her heart's pumping ability, known as ejection fraction (EF), kept improving, reaching 40%.
+(60-65% is normal).
 And her hospital room remained crowded with visitors.